 BLOCK K – THE LAKE

 Section 8.1.
 General Description of Block K – The Lake.
 FOR PLATTED SECTIONS 21, 22, 23 – BLOCK K: The parcel of real estate designated on the plat of the subdivision as “Block K” is to be used as a drainage retention pond.
 Owners of the following Lots abut Block K: 391, 392, 393, 394, 395, 396, 397, 398, 399, 400, 417, 418, 419, 420, 421, 422, 423, 424, 425, 426, and 427.
-By purchase of one of these Lots, each Owner shall also acquire an undivided one-twenty first (1/21st) Ownership interest in Block K. This Ownership of Block K shall be indivisible from the Ownership of the Lot.
-This undivided interest shall run with the title to a particular Lot and shall not be separately conveyable therefrom.
+Such Lots shall be referred to as “Lake Lots”.
+By purchase of one of these Lake Lots, each Owner shall also acquire an undivided one-twenty first (1/21st) Ownership interest in Block K. This Ownership of Block K shall be indivisible from the Ownership of the Lake Lot.
+This undivided interest shall run with the title to a particular Lake Lot and shall not be separately conveyable therefrom.

 Section 8.2.
 Lake Lot Owners’ Obligation to Pay Lake Expenses.
-Each Block K Owner shall share pro rata in the expenses of construction, maintaining, repairing, altering, reconstructing, improving, removing, and insuring the improvements in Block K. If one or more Lot Owners fail to pay their allocable share of such expenses, then the Owners paying such expenses may file a lien for the reasonable value of the work performed and materials furnished as prescribed by the lien laws of the State of Indiana against any such Lot and the Owner thereof, and recover the full assessment owed together with interest from the due date and reasonable attorney’s fees and costs.
+Each Block K Lake Lot Owner shall share pro rata in the expenses of construction, maintaining, repairing, altering, reconstructing, improving, removing, and insuring the improvements in Block K. If one or more Lake Lot Owners fail to pay their allocable share of such expenses, then the Lake Lot Owners paying such expenses may file a lien for the reasonable value of the work performed and materials furnished as prescribed by the lien laws of the State of Indiana against any such Lake Lot and the Owner thereof, and recover the full assessment owed together with interest from the due date and reasonable attorney’s fees and costs.

 Section 8.3.
 Lake Lot Owners Belonging to a Separate Association.
 Owners of Block K shall be members of an unincorporated association known as “Block K Property Owners Association”.
 The Association shall meet at least annually to elect a three (3) member Board of Directors.
-Each Lot shall be entitled to one (1) vote.
+Each Lake Lot shall be entitled to one (1) vote.
 The Board of Directors shall determine, by majority vote, what is necessary to maintain repair, alter, reconstruct, improve, remove or insure the improvements in Block K including any reasonable reserve.
-The Board shall determine the amount of the annual assessment to be paid by each Block K Owner for these necessary expenses.
-No assessment shall ever be levied against the Developer.
+The Board shall determine the amount of the annual assessment to be paid by each Block K Lake Lot Owner for these necessary expenses.

 Section 8.4.
 Block K Lake Restrictions.